-The Indiana State Department of Agriculture (ISDA) is preparing a Feasibility Study for Food Hubs in Indiana.
+The Indiana State Department of Agriculture (ISDA) has prepared a Feasibility Study for Food Hubs in Indiana.
 The project was funded by a USDA Specialty Crop Block Grant, and the purpose of the study is to assess the needs of growers and consumers regarding the potential for regional food hubs operating as part of a statewide network to facilitate the marketing and access to specialty crops.